 The findings of this study contribute to the knowledge base on teacher leadership.
 They have implications for teacher educators who prepare future teachers for leadership roles, particularly at the secondary level and in an educational reform environment.
 Knowing the experiences that teacher leaders find most meaningful in their work, particularly curriculum work and collaboration with colleagues, will inform teacher educators as they prepare pre-service teachers to be knowledgeable and confident in these activities.
 In addition, administrators who want to encourage teacher leadership activities in their school may benefit from understanding what motivates teachers to become leaders and will be more knowledgeable about the needs of their staff when planning staff development opportunities.
 The study concluded with recommendations for further research on teacher leadership.

 Birky, Ginny, "Perspectives of Teacher Leaders in an Educational Reform Environment: Finding Meaning in Their Involvement" (2001).
-Faculty Publications - School of Education.
+Faculty Publications - College of Education.
 19.